enadzan/massivejobs/README.md

 dotnet add package MassiveJobs.RabbitMqBroker.Hosting
 ```

-Then, in your startup class, when configuring services, call `services.AddMassiveJobs()` and that's it.
-MassiveJobs workers will be started as a background service and you can call `Publish` on your job classes:
+Then, in your startup class, when configuring services, call `services.AddMassiveJobs()`.

 ```csharp
 //...